Electricity Aggregation: The Basics

 Municipal electricity aggregation is a form of group purchasing in which a town selects an electricity supplier on behalf of its residents and businesses.
 An alternative to volatile electricity pricing, municipal electricity aggregations are typically designed to deliver:

-COMPETITIVE PRICING / COST SAVINGS – The Town negotiates a competitive electricity supply price with the goal of beating the electric utility’s Basic Service rate.
+COMPETITIVE PRICING / COST SAVINGS – The Town negotiates a competitive electricity supply price with the goal of beating the electric utility’s Basic Service rate (however, because Basic Service prices change all the time, long-term savings cannot be guaranteed).

 PRICE STABILITY – The aggregation establishes a contract with an electricity supplier for a predictable price over a fixed period of time.